 More specifically, it maximizes the amount of electricity used to heat buildings while cutting the natural gas consumption of participating households by over 70%.
 The two energy sources work together to optimally meet energy needs during peak winter periods.

 In fact, if heating were to be 100% electrified, this would add nearly 2,000 megawatts (MW) to peak demand by 2030, which is more than the capacity of all four generating stations in the Romaine complex!
-Dual energy will therefore help us avoid having to build new facilities to meet the growth in peak demand—an undertaking that would entail major investments and put upward pressure on electricity rates for all customers.
+Dual energy will therefore help us meet peak demand while keeping costly purchases of fossil-fuel generation on neighboring markets to a minimum, and thus limit pressure on electricity rates for all customers.

 Frequently asked questions

 - Residential customers can avail themselves of the offer as of June 2022.

 - A similar offer aimed at commercial and institutional customers is expected to be launched in the coming months, subject to approval from the Régie de l’énergie.

 Who is eligible for this offer?